MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/08/devtools-116.md

 <!-- ====================================================================== -->
-## Activity bar has a "Move Activity Bar" button
+## New "Move Activity Bar" button directly on the Activity bar

 While in Focus Mode, you now have the ability to easily move the Activity bar's location with a single button-click.
 In the upper left of DevTools, to the right of the **Inspect** button and **Device Emulation** button, there's now a **Move Activity Bar to left** or **Move Activity Bar to top** button: